Maestro (novella): Recognition and awards

+It was chosen for the inaugural Australian "One Book—One Town" project in 2002.

+In 2003, it appeared as 22nd on the Australian Society of Authors' list of the top 40 Australian books ever published.

 Adaptations

-On 27 February 2009 the State Theatre Company of South Australia presented the premiere of a stage adaptation prepared by Goldsworthy's daughter Anna at Her Majesty's Theatre in Adelaide.
+On 27 February 2009 the State Theatre Company of South Australia presented the premiere of a stage adaptation prepared by Goldsworthy's daughter Anna at Her Majesty's Theatre, Adelaide.